Carbon Monoxide Detector Measure icon

 keyboard_arrow_down

-Carbon monoxide is a colorless, odorless and tasteless respiratory poison that is very dangerous when inhaled.
-CO enters the blood via the lungs and adheres there to the red blood cells, which are responsible for the absorption of oxygen, among other things.
-Thus, the blood cells can no longer absorb enough oxygen and one suffocates within a very short time.
+Carbon monoxide is a colorless, odorless and tasteless respiratory poison that is very dangerous if inhaled.
+CO enters the bloodstream via the lungs, where it adheres to the red blood cells, which are responsible for absorbing oxygen, among other things.
+As a result, the blood cells can no longer absorb enough oxygen.
+This leads to a lack of oxygen in the organs and you can suffocate within a very short time.

 How do I notice carbon monoxide poisoning?